vearutop/cache-story/README.md

 This is a demo application to showcase a few things about in-memory caching and explain design decisions for [github.com/bool64/cache](https://github.com/bool64/cache).

+_TL;DR_ In-memory caching is a great way to improve performance and resiliency of an application at cost of memory and delayed data consistency.
+You need to take care of concurrent updates, error caching, failover handling, background updates, expiration jitter and cache warmup with transfer.

 ## The Story

 Caching is one of the most efficient techniques to improve performance, because the fastest way to get rid of a task is skipping it.
-Unfortunately caching is not a silver bullet, in some cases you can not afford to reuse result of a task due to transactionality/consistency constraints.
+Unfortunately caching is not a silver bullet, in some cases you can not afford reusing result of a task due to transactionality/consistency constraints.
 Cache invalidation is notoriously one of [two hard things](https://martinfowler.com/bliki/TwoHardThings.html) in Computer Science.

+It is best when domain operates on immutable data and so cache invalidation is not necessary.
+In such case cache is usually a net benefit.
+However, if there are requirements to keep mutable data in sync, cache invalidation is necessary.
+The simplest strategy is to invalidate cache based on time to live (TTL).
+Even if seems like a bad fit compared to event-based invalidation, consider simplicity and portability.
+Events do not guarantee timely delivery, in worst case scenarios (for example if event broker is temporary down or overloaded) events could be even less precise than TTL.

+Short TTL is often a good compromise between performance and consistency.
+It would reduce the load under heavy traffic acting as a barrier to the data source.
+For the low traffic impact would be negligible.

 ### Demo Application